tmartin-m/datafun-04-notebooks/02-project-initialization/05-create-virtual-environment.md

 py -m venv .venv
 ```

+If you see: `Could not find platform independent libraries <prefix>` - it is just a notice and doesn't seem to cause any issues.

 ## Mac/Linux Users - Task 1.
 Create .venv

 Run the following command from the project root directory.